 Ilocano, the third-most spoken language in the Philippines, is our language of the week this week.
 We’ve previously taken a look at Cebuano, but considering that there are 187 languages spread over 7,000 islands, that means there’s a lot more to cover!
 In this post, we’ll do a quick overview of the Philippines’ languages, their status and which ones you can learn with us.

-With 183 spoken languages, the Philippines is one of the most linguistically diverse countries in the world.
+With up to 187 languages (depending on how they’re classified), the Philippines is one of the most linguistically diverse countries in the world.
 That being the case, how has just one of these risen to be the national language and what does that mean for the others?

 For the three centuries that the Philippines was under colonial rule, Spanish was the official language.
 In 1571, Spain established Manila as the capital of the Spanish East Indies, and the country was governed as a territory of the Mexico-based Viceroyalty of New Spain; after 1821 and the Mexican War of Independence, Madrid began to govern it again.